-We confirm that during the reporting period the Fund focused engagement and analysis on governance and that using the MSCI ESG Rating and the FI Risk Rating, we avoided those companies with the worst governance practices other than those detailed above.
+We confirm that during the reporting period the Fund focused engagement and analysis on governance and that using the MSCI ESG Rating and the FI Risk Rating, we avoided those companies with the worst governance practices.

 ...and compared to previous periods?